odenix/mxpack/docs/index.md

 -8<- "HelloMiniPack.kt:snippet"
 ```

-1. Creates an `:::kotlin org.minipack.core.MessageWriter` that writes to `:::kotlin out`.
+1. Creates a `:::kotlin MessageWriter` that writes to `:::kotlin out`.
-   The preferred Kotlin way to create a writer is `:::kotlin org.minipack.kotlin.MessageWriters.of()`.
+   The preferred Kotlin way to create a writer is `:::kotlin MessageWriters.of()` (note the plural form).
    The `:::kotlin use {}` block ensures that the writer is always closed and not used thereafter.
 2. Encodes string `:::kotlin "Hello, MiniPack!"` and writes it to `:::kotlin out`.
 3. Encodes number `:::kotlin 42` and writes it to `:::kotlin out`.
-4. Creates an `:::kotlin org.minipack.core.MessageReader` that reads from `:::kotlin in`.
+4. Creates a `:::kotlin MessageReader` that reads from `:::kotlin in`.
-   The preferred Kotlin way to create a reader is `:::kotlin org.minipack.kotlin.MessageReaders.of()`.
+   The preferred Kotlin way to create a reader is `:::kotlin MessageReaders.of()` (note the plural form).
    The `:::kotlin use {}` block ensures that the reader is always closed and not used thereafter.
 5. Reads a string from `:::kotlin in` and decodes it to `:::kotlin "Hello, MiniPack!"`.
 6. Reads a number from `:::kotlin in` and decodes it to `:::kotlin 42`.